 Inevitably, when you’re out of whack with your life path, you end up feeling shit about yourself and doubting everything that you do.

-It’s a logical equation: you don’t take charge of your life + you do things to make others happy (your boss/mom/boyfriend/neighbour/dog) + you spend way too much time in robot mode = you lead a life that doesn’t coincide with your passions, dreams, ambitions = you feel shit about yourself + doubt everything you do.
+It’s a logical equation: you don’t take charge of your life + you do things just to make others happy (your boss/mom/boyfriend/neighbor/dog) + you spend way too much time in robot mode = you lead a life that doesn’t coincide with your passions, dreams, ambitions = you feel shit about yourself + doubt everything you do.

-We all have different self-care rituals: going to the gym, eating right, going for walks, yoga, getting your hair done, doing a cucumber and lemon mask while lounging in the tub or whatever else you may do to keep yourself feeling top notch.
+We all have different self-care rituals: going to the gym, meditation, eating right, going for walks, yoga, getting your hair done, doing a cucumber and lemon mask while lounging in the tub or whatever else you may do to keep yourself feeling top notch.

 For me, this is the quickest of all signs that something in my life isn’t working for me.
 Within no time of things getting thrown off track, I’ll find myself craving sweets (and I usually don’t have a sweet tooth), making up excuses to avoid Bootcamp and putting on my jogging pants to go to the grocery store.